andrasq/qlogger/README.md

 ### Timestamp formatting

-QLogger exports the simple timestamp formatter used by filterBasic.
+QLogger exports the simple timestamp formatter used by BasicFilter.
 It takes a millisecond precision timestamp as returned by Date.now(), and formats an SQL-type ISO 9075 datetime string (YYYY-mm-dd HH:ii:ss, whole seconds, no timezone).
 It's much faster than Date.toISOString, and much much faster than general-purpose timestamp formatters like moment or phpdate.

-filterBasic appends the milliseconds to the formatted timestamp separately, to save having to repeatedly format the same time during busts.
+BasicFilter appends the milliseconds to the formatted timestamp separately, to save having to repeatedly format the same time during busts.
 Something like

         now = Date.now();